olssonm/swish-php/README.md

 Certificates and documentation for testing is available here.
 A quick rundown on using/creating Swish-certificates [is available here](https://marcusolsson.me/artiklar/hur-man-skapar-certifikat-for-swish) (in Swedish).

-When creating the client you will have to set wich environemnt you are working with (otherwise it defaults to production-environment, `https://cpc.getswish.net/swish-cpcapi/api/v2`), you may use `Client::TEST_ENDPOINT` and `Client::PRODUCTION_ENDPOINT` for this:
+When creating the client you will have to set which environment you are working with (otherwise it defaults to production-environment, `https://cpc.getswish.net/swish-cpcapi/api/v2`), you may use `Client::TEST_ENDPOINT` and `Client::PRODUCTION_ENDPOINT` for this:

 ``` php
 $certificates = [